Finding Your Guardian Architect

 My architectural ambitions are on a decidedly small scale -- at least as far as the physical dimensions if not the design and execution.
 Like food, architecture is one addiction we always need and cannot abstain from as we might chemicals or gambling.

 Late in his life, my father started designing wood boxes such as the one on the left.
 They pleased me at the time but have come to be more cherished in the years since he left since he was completely self taught in making the splices, deciding on the lines, the finishes.
-More than a few of them remind me of mud mosques rising from the desert in Mali, testaments of individual imagination and not one particular school of design.
+More than a few of them remind me of m

 Over the years I have collected a number of boxes from India -- some acquired there and, more recently and oddly at Borderlands Bookstore, home of Ripley the hairless cat.
 While their volumes of sci fi, occult and fantasy have never grabbed my fancy the boxes have.